gcallah/SoftwareEngineering/md/chap1.md

 The increasing development of the Internet also allows information storage apart from local disk drives.
-Instead applications such as Microsoft Office 365 and the Google Suite allow users house information in remote "clouds".
+Instead, applications such as Microsoft Office 365 and the Google Suite allow users to house information in remote "clouds".

 ## 1.2 Software engineering ethics

 ### Example professional responsibilities

-Similar to how other engineering or science disciplines have an ethic code, software engineering has the same.
-Such resposnibilites include (textbook pg.
+Similar to how other engineering or science disciplines have an ethics code, software engineering has the same.
+Such responsibilities include (textbook pg.
 28-29):
 * **Confidentiality**
+  * Engineers should keep the information of their clients secret.
 * **Competence**
+  * Engineers should only work on assignments they have the skills for.
 * **Intellectual property rights**
+  * Engineers should listen to laws regarding intellectual property and protect such property.
-* **Computer misuses**
+* **Computer misuse**
+  * Engineers should not use their skills to the detriment of their consumers.

 ### The Ethic Code and its Eight Principles